Kinometric Kinometric Data Analyzer Test / Debug Tool

 FeatureSettingPurposeStatus

-Session LockRequires re-authenticationBiometric or password to resumePlanned
+Session LockRequires re-authenticationBiometric or PIN/pattern to resumeActive

 Token ExpirationServer-enforcedNew key on each login invalidates previousActive